minio/docs/source/administration/minio-console.rst

 Logging In
 ----------

-.. versionchanged:: RELEASE.2023-03-09T23-16-13Z

 The MinIO Console displays a login screen for unauthenticated users.
 The Console defaults to providing a username and password prompt for a :ref:`MinIO-managed user <minio-internal-idp>`.

-For deployments configured with multiple :ref:`identity managers <minio-authentication-and-identity-management>`, select the :guilabel:`Other Authentication Methods` dropdown to select one of the other configured identity providers.
-You can also log in using credentials generated using a :ref:`Security Token Service (STS) <minio-security-token-service>` API.
+For deployments configured with multiple :ref:`identity managers <minio-authentication-and-identity-management>`, you can also log in using credentials generated using a :ref:`Security Token Service (STS) <minio-security-token-service>` API.

 .. admonition:: Try out the Console using MinIO's Play testing environment
    :class: note